2024 FAQs for Applicants

 What’s up with the shanty stipends?
 Have they stayed the same?

-Shanty stipends have increased significantly over the last 5 years (and modestly this year):
+Shanty stipends have increased significantly over the last 6 years since we first became a non-profit, yay!

 2016, 2017, 2018: $1500